 Polar information users identified a number of anticipated changes in their future information requirements.
 There is a universal expectation of increased demand for environmental information in the polar regions, driven by multiple pressures.
-The activity of government vessels for icebreaking, fisheries surveillance, and search and rescue operations will grow as shipping and tourism traffic increases and the operational season extends.
-The commercial fisheries are migrating further north and south, with extended seasons in iceinfested waters5.
+The activity of government vessels for icebreaking, surveillance of fisheries, and search and rescue operations will grow as shipping and tourism traffic increases and the operational season extends.
+The commercial fisheries are migrating further north and south, with extended seasons in ice-infested waters5.